marcodemayda/fruits-nix/README.md

 (usually `nvme0n1p2` for root and `nvme0n1p3` for swap)

 Other potential flags are 1+8+12+13+14:
 - 1: BIOS parameters.
-Triggers with each hibernate (and generally missbehaves, for me it always triggered, making tpm pointless)
+Triggers with each hibernate (or/and generally missbehaves, for me it always triggered, making tpm pointless)
 - 14: triggers with each nixos rebuild

 NOTE: if swap has it's own partition and it is also encrypted, you must enroll (same command with `/dev/<swap-partition>`) it too!